JKirchartz/jkirchartz.github.com/_drafts/most_dangerous_words.md

 ---

-In 2014 there were a few people talking about how ["Just"][1] is [the most dangerous word in software development][2], Brad Frost (who wrote the first link in this sentence) says:
+In 2014 there were a few people talking about how ["Just"][1] is [the most dangerous word in software development][2], Brad Frost says:

 > I feel like an idiot while doing my job.
 A lot.
 >